-We get to know you, your brand and design style, learn about your customers and how they are targeted.
+We get to know you, get to know your brand and style, learn about your customers and how they are targeted.
 We get to know every small detail that relates to your new packaging design project.

 We then scope out the project: